Sage/carbon/guides/01_building_views.md

-# NOTE: This is a working document and may not reflect current best practice.
-Carbon is still in alpha and subject to change.
+# NOTE: This is a working document and may not reflect current best practice Carbon is still in alpha and subject to change.

 # Building a View with Carbon